ssardina-research/cfond-asp/README.md

 }
 ```

-Under this configuration, instances under four scenarios will be run against two solver configurations named `asp1` and `asp2`.
+Here, instances under four specific scenarios will be run against two solver configurations named `asp1` and `asp2`.
 Limits on time and memory usage can also be specified.

-### 2. Executing Benchmarks
+### 2. Run benchmarking experiment

 To run the benchmark use the following command: